Skip to content

 AI Spec Template: What to Include and Leave Out

-An effective AI spec template format includes four mandatory sections: user scenarios and testing, requirements, success criteria, and assumptions.
-In practice, teams often add implementation-adjacent sections such as scope boundaries, contracts, guardrails, and test plans because these elements provide AI agents with sufficient behavioral constraints to generate correct code without prescribing the implementation.
-It excludes implementation hints, pseudo-code, and vague quality attributes.
+An effective AI spec template format centers on a small set of mandatory sections: acceptance criteria with concrete inputs and outputs, input/output contracts with machine-readable schemas, business rules, and an explicit "Not Included" scope boundary.
+Production teams typically expand this baseline by adding sections such as an objective and scope, tech stack guidance, boundaries and guardrails, and a test plan, because these elements provide AI agents with sufficient behavioral constraints to generate correct code without prescribing the implementation.
+The template excludes implementation hints, pseudo-code, and vague quality attributes.

 TL;DR

-AI agents need a different kind of spec because ambiguity produces plausible code, not reliable code.
-Traditional specifications serve humans who fill gaps with experience and judgment.
-AI agents do not fill gaps; they generate statistically plausible completions that may have no relationship to actual requirements.
+AI agents do not fill gaps with engineering judgment.
+They generate statistically plausible completions that may have no relationship to actual requirements.

-When a specification contains ambiguity, the model does not reason through it the way a human engineer would.
-Addy Osmani, engineering lead on Google Chrome, captures the boundary precisely: "If you underspecify a task, the AI may do something unexpected; if you overspecify, you may as well code it yourself."
-The practical challenge is landing between those extremes.
-A concrete example of what underspecification produces: a spec that says "validate the payment input and return an error if invalid" will typically generate a function that returns a boolean or throws an exception, with no structured error object, no field-level error codes, and no handling of the case where multiple fields are invalid simultaneously.
-The agent's output is not obviously wrong; it passes a basic test.
+A spec that says "validate the payment input and return an error if invalid" typically produces a function that returns a boolean or throws an exception.
+No structured error object, no field-level error codes, no handling of multiple simultaneous validation failures.
+The agent's output passes a basic test.
 It breaks when the downstream UI tries to display which field failed, or when a retry system needs to distinguish a card expiry error from a CVV error.
-The spec produced plausible code.
-It did not produce the right contract.

-Required Sections: The Seven Elements Every AI Spec Needs
+Required Sections: Seven Elements Every AI Spec Needs

 1. Objective and Scope